SaschaDeWaal/computer-play-testing/tutorial/part3.md

 Introduction

 In this part we will look at how to implement this framework into your game.
 For this example, I have made a simple game to test it on.
-You can view and download it here:
+You can view and download it [here](https://github.com/SaschaDeWaal/computer-play-testing/tree/master/examples/SimpleExample).

 It's a two player game.
 Each player receives 5 different weapons.
 Every weapon has a power level and a lifetime.
 At the start of the round each player selects a single weapon and places it in the battle area.
 The player with the most power points (all weapons summed up together) will win that round, and gets 1 point.